Feast vs Hopsworks

 - Steep learning curve for beginners

-- Reducing training-serving skew
+- Reducing training-serving data skew

-- Integrating diverse data sources
+- Integrating features from multiple data sources

 - Centralized feature management for ML teams